konfirm/graph/README.md

 ### Graph

-The Graph allows TypeScript users to specify the type of the nodes it handles, it defaults to `unknown` so you're probably better off providing a reasonable value.
+The Graph allows TypeScript users to specify the type of the vertices it handles, it defaults to `unknown` so you're probably better off providing a reasonable value.

 ```ts
 import { Graph } from '@konfirm/graph';